 In addition to its moisturizing capabilities, emu oil has positive effects on collagen production.
 Collagen is one of the compounds that keeps your skin elastic, plump, and wrinkle-free.
 Emu oil’s antioxidant properties can also target any signs of aging caused by oxidative stress.

 One place aging starts is around the eyes.
-Look for an eye treatment with emu oil, caffeine, and vitamin K. A 2015 study examined the effects of these ingredients on 11 women, who were instructed to apply a pad coated in them to one eye.
+Look for an eye treatment with emu oil, caffeine, and vitamin K. A examined the effects of these ingredients on 11 women, who were instructed to apply a pad coated in them to one eye.
 After four weeks, the eye that was treated showed fading of dark circles, improved elasticity, and fewer lines.

 4. Decrease inflammation